Light Yagami is the god of a new universe. It’s not hard to see why.

 It is up to us humans to ask the right questions, but let’s not forget that

-5. In exchange for half their lifespan, a human can gain the eyes of the God of Death and be able to see someone’s name and remaining life when looking through their eyes.
+5. In exchange for half their lifespan, a human can gain the eyes of the God of Death and be able to see someone’s name and remain alive when looking through their eyes.

 What is your willingness to go to achieve your vision?